-Historically, the West End area was divided by 23rd Street.
-To the west was Foggy Bottom-an industrial and working-class residential area; to the east (located just west of the White House) was one of the most prestigious residential areas in the city up to the mid-nineteenth century.
+Historically, the Foggy Bottom neighborhood was divided by 23rd Street.
+To the west was an industrial and working-class residential area; to the east (located just west of the White House) was the West End, one of the most prestigious residential areas in the city up to the mid-nineteenth century.

-The eastern part of the West End was home to prominent individuals living in elegant urban residences in the most up-to-date styles.
+The West End of Foggy Bottom was home to prominent individuals living in elegant urban residences in the most up-to-date styles.
 It was here in 1855, for instance, that Maxwell Woodhull, a naval officer with valuable real estate holdings in the city, built a robust Italianate villa that his son, Maxwell Van Zandt Woodhull, an army general, would later donate to the University.
 The Woodhull house, along with several contemporaneous dwellings nearby, such as the Margaret Wetzel house, the Steedman-Ray house, and the Whitney-Lawson houses, still survive as some of the city's oldest and most impressive domestic buildings downtown.

-Over time, as the city's burgeoning population created a demand for new housing, the West End's model of freestanding houses gave way to speculative rowhouse development.
+Over time, as the city's burgeoning population created a demand for new housing, Foggy Bottom's West End model of freestanding houses gave way to speculative rowhouse development.
 Government employees and white-collar professionals flocked to the newly emerging rows of brick Queen Anne rowhouses that came to line the neighborhood streets alongside the area's older dwellings.
 Many of these new residents worked at the State, War and Navy Office or at the Treasury Department, both of which were within walking distance.

 Area residents were not exclusively government workers, however, as nearby Foggy Bottom industries and services also provided employment.
 As the population increased, schools, churches, and commercial enterprises arose, providing residents with everyday goods and services.
 By 1910, the local firehouse became the newest amenity, and by the 1920s, tall apartment buildings began to appear.

-After its 1912 move to the West End, The George Washington University increasingly defined the character of the neighborhood.
+After its 1912 move to present day Foggy Bottom, The George Washington University increasingly defined the character of the neighborhood.
 The university progressively expanded beyond its first quarters in the rented Rose's Industrial School at 2023 G Street (since demolished).
 The University adapted rowhouses for academic uses, administrative offices, and residence halls.
 Maxwell Van Zandt Woodhull apparently kept a watchful eye on campus activity from his house on G Street, reprimanding professors who strolled without hats and ensuring that the shades were properly drawn over the windows in St. Rose's at the end of every day.